wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Redis contains a standard doubly linked list implementation in file `adlist.h` and `adlist.c`.
 The source code is simple and easy to understand with very little to cover.
-However, it is worth noting that Redis's linked list object carries three call back functions, namely, `dup`, `free`, and `match`.
+However, it is worth noting that Redis's linked list object carries three callback functions, namely, `dup`, `free`, and `match`.
 These three functions will duplicate, deallocate, or compare for equality on the value object (`value` field of each node), respectively.
 As a result, the list object can be duplicated, deallocated, and searched for a particular key using the interface functions `listDup()`, `listRelease()`, and `listSearch()`.